Applelo/lpp-vita-mod/README.md

 ## Credits

-**Rinnegatamante** for his authorization
+**Rinnegatamante** for his authorization to use his code

-All dev involved Vita Scene
+All dev involved Vita Scene : Yifan Lu, The FloW, SMOKE...